Why is this medication prescribed?

-Minocycline comes as a regular capsule, a pellet-filled capsule, and a tablet to take by mouth.
-It usually is taken twice a day (every 12 hours) but may be taken up to four times a day.
-Minocycline should be taken on an empty stomach, at least 1 hour before or 2 hours after meals.
+Minocycline comes as a regular capsule, a pellet-filled capsule, and an extended-release tablet (Solodyn) to take by mouth.
+The capsule and pellet-filled capsule is usually taken twice a day (every 12 hours) or four times a day (every 6 hours).
+The extended-release tablet is usually taken once a day to treat acne.
+Minocycline can be taken with or without food.
 Drink a full glass of water with each dose.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take minocycline exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Other uses for this medicine

 Minocycline is also sometimes used to treat rheumatoid arthritis (a condition in which the body attacks its own joints, causing pain, swelling, and loss of function).
 Talk to your doctor about the risks of using this medication for your condition.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to minocycline, tetracycline, doxycycline, demeclocycline, any other medications, or any of the ingredients in minocycline capsules, pellet-filled capsules, or extended-release tablets.
 Ask your pharmacist for a list of the ingredients.